 Think back!
 You know that shirt or pair of pants that you got rid of, because every time you looked at it, it only reminded you of how uncomfortable it made you feel when you had it on?
 Those memories STICK with you, and it would be heartbreaking to relate that to your own wedding dress.

 3. Self Esteem…

 No matter who we are and our size, we all have something about us we don’t like.
 One example, and most may relate to, is our arms.
 If you can relate to this, sleeves may be the way to go!
 And you are completely in luck as those are trending hot right now and create STUNNING wedding dresses.
 You expect to love your wedding photos, and you deserve to love them, so choosing a dress that hides those negative features you’ll be looking for can be one of the best decisions you make.

 I had a bride years back that explained to me her frustration with her arms before we even did the engagement shoot, and with the style guide she received and inspiration for sleeved dresses, she wore long sleeves and we produced amazing images that I’m sure she could cherish because those parts of her that she hated, weren’t even shown!

 So I was pretty surprised to see at the wedding she chose a strapless dress, and you know what?
-I never heard back on if she loved her wedding portraits, and honestly believe because she chose a dress that showed areas she hated about herself, made her automatically hate her photos, whether she thinks that is my fault or not.
+I never to this day heard back if she loved her wedding portraits, and honestly believe because she chose a dress that showed areas she hated about herself, made her automatically hate her photos.
 I don’t want that for you!